By AWATIF GHAPAR

 Coming from Burbach-Lippe, a small village in Germany, Gelber grew up very close to nature.
-He remembers his hometown to be untouched by the effects of industrialisation.
-Fast forward to today, his nieces and nephews now no longer enjoy the same winter with reliable snow which Matthias experienced consistently during his youth.
+He recalls his hometown being untouched by the effects of industrialisation.
+Fast forward to today, his nieces and nephews no longer enjoy the same winter effects which Matthias experienced consistently during his youth.

-Voted as the Greenest Person on the Planet in 2008 in an online competition by 3rdWhale while in Canada, it had since become Gelber’s nickname and trademark in creating broader awareness on environmental sustainability.
+Voted as the Greenest Person on the Planet in 2008 in an online competition by 3rdWhale while in Canada, “Green Man” became Gelber’s nickname and trademark and he proudly associates himself with it – in an attempt to create broader awareness on the topics of sustainability.

 Recommended reading: How To Forecast The Environment For Success

-His latest project, Greenman Tiny Home aims to provide urban dwellers with access to eco-responsive homes that are comfortable, mobile, and affordable.
-The GreenMan Team demonstrates how Malaysians and others around the world are able to minimise environmental impact on local surroundings whilst still living comfortably and in style.
+His latest project, Greenman Tiny Homeaims to provide urban dwellers with access to eco-responsive homes that are comfortable, mobile, and affordable.
+The GreenMan team demonstrates how Malaysians and others around the world can minimise environmental impact on local surroundings whilst iving comfortably and in style.

 How we can play our part

-And when it comes to environmental sustainability, our thoughts are usually limited to save the environment as individuals and also what communities can do at large.
-Often times, we overlook the importance of having leadership that exemplifies and emphasises on the importance of green living, be it in the corporate sectors, varsities and even schools.
+When it comes to environmental sustainability, our thoughts are usually limited to saving the environment.
+Often, we overlook the importance of having leadership that exemplifies and emphasises the importance of green living, be it in the corporate space, varsities and even schools.

 You might like this: Is Your Environment Holding You Back?

-Gelber’s sharing helped us to see how as a social enterprise dedicated to transform nations through leadership development, we can make a positive change towards environmental sustainability.
+Gelber’s sharing helped us to see how a social enterprise like ours can dedicate itself to transformation through leadership development, and make a positive change towards environmental sustainability.

-From reducing the use of air-conditioners and artificial lights to using recycled materials, providing eco-friendly food containers and keeping plants in the office, these efforts help to promote awareness on environmental sustainability.
+From reducing the use of air-conditioners and artificial lights to using recycled materials, providing eco-friendly food containers and keeping plants in the office, these efforts help promote awareness and eventually become a way of life.

-Gelber shares that times have really changed with the increase of climate issues and we need to step up our game in protecting the environment.
+Gelber shares that times have changed with the increase of climate issues and we need to step up our game to protect the environment.

 Together with Gelber, we believe that this is not how the future should be.
-Everyone is entitled to live in a safe, healthy and beautiful environment, and it starts with an individual who leads the organisation and community carrying strong messages of environmental sustainability.
+Everyone is entitled to live in a safe, healthy and beautiful environment, and it starts with an individual who leads the organisation and community carrying strong messages of sustainable living.

-There should be strong connections between leadership and environmental sustainability.
-It is time we leverage on the two in making the environment and community a wholesome place to live in.
-After all, what is the point of building great leaders and followers, only to live in tainted environments?
+To us at Leaderonomics, there should be a strong connection between leadership and environmental sustainability.
+It is time we leverage on the two; to make the environment and community a wholesome place to live in.
+After all, what is the point of building great leaders and followers, only to live in tainted environment?